FarronF/limerick-council-meetings/meetings/2019/01/09-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 5th December 2018.md

 Director stated that the development of this Hub could be further explored with

-organisations within the town to secure a Summer 2019 opening.--- 4
+organisations within the town to secure a Summer 2019 opening.
+---
+4

 6.